hyunsoo77/maleBC_single_cells/README.md

 # maleBC_single_cells

-This repository is for male breast cancer scRNA-seq and scATAC-seq data processing and generation of figures.
+This repository is for male breast cancer scRNA-seq and scATAC-seq data processing and figure generation.

 The general flow of data processing and figure generation is (1) scRNA-seq data processing from 10x Genomics scRNA-seq FASTQ files, (2) scATAC-seq data processing from 10x Genomics scATAC-seq FASTQ files, (3) figure generation.